Jayakrishnan22003251/Word-count/README.md

   Giving print statement for getting output
 ## PROGRAM:
 ```
+#Developed by : JAYAKRISHNAN L B L
+#Reg no : 22003251
 num_words = 0
 with open('text.txt','r') as file1:
   for i in file1: